m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-2-pivot.md

 Suppose we want to see the data for
 Mitchel Anders and Benson Lynn.
 You would hope to...
- - Click the box that currently says on "Showing 1 item".
+ - Click the box that currently says "Showing 1 item".
  - Type `Benson` in the search box.
  - Click on the `Benson Lynn` search result.
  - Click `OK`.